SaadiMalik1/elaborated/README.md

 # Definitive Proof of Concept: Critical Vulnerabilities in Stable2.sol

-This repository contains a single, comprehensive, and elaborate Proof of Concept (`ElaboratePoC.t.sol`).
+This repository contains a single, comprehensive, and elaborate Proof of Concept (`elaborated2-poc.t.sol`).
 This is not a theoretical analysis; it is a practical demonstration of critical-severity vulnerabilities in the `Stable2.sol` contract and its integration into the Beanstalk ecosystem.

 The tests within this project provide step-by-step, reproducible demonstrations of:
 1.  **Atomic Theft:** A profitable, multi-step arbitrage attack.